yourejuanito/Jamf-Pro/README.md

 ---

 ## Known Limitations
 - **Static site list** — Must be manually updated if sites change in Jamf.
+Sites don't tend to dynamically change that often, management for site names and id's is manual.
 - **SwiftDialog JSON limitation** — Currently cannot directly parse API-returned JSON into the drop-down.
-- Requires **OAuth client credentials** to be pre-generated in Jamf.

----

-## License
-MIT License — Use freely, modify, and share.

 ---